nhsengland/analytical-data-style-guide-SW/docs/reporting_corecomponents/branding_visual.md

 Use **bold** headers, maintain consistent spacing, and limit fonts to Arial only.

-*A reference table outlining the correct colour is included below*
+*A reference table outlining the correct font is included below*

 ![Diagram of typography formatting](images/typography.png "Diagram of typography formatting"){data-title="Diagram of typography formatting" data-caption-position="top"}